-- Line a 9 x 5 loaf pan with parchment paper leaving an overhang on the long sides.
-Carefully place the braided dough into the loaf pan, squeezing the ends slightly to fit if needed.
+- Line two 9 x 5 loaf pans with parchment paper leaving an overhang on the long sides.
+Carefully place each braided dough into a loaf pan, squeezing the ends slightly to fit if needed.
 Cover with plastic wrap and let rise in a cool place for an hour.
 Bake at 350 degrees for about 40 minutes or until golden brown and a tester comes out clean.
 Immediately after taking out of the oven, brush each loaf with half the sugar syrup, using it all.
 Cool a few minutes in the loaf pan and then transfer the dough using the parchment paper to a wire rack to cool completely.

 To Make the Sugar Syrup